libreliodev/android/README.md

 # Purpose of this project
 This project aims at porting the existing iOS customizable app to Android.

+###License
+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This project is:
+- Copyright 2006-2012 Artifex Software, Inc for the MuPDF library
+- Copyright 20012-2013 WidgetAvenue - Librelio

 # Customization of the app
 ## 1- Replace the following elements with your cusstom elements:
 *  assets directory